ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

 RavenDB sets default configurations to be the safest and most efficient in most cases.

-If you want to change configurations, they must be set in Studio for cloud instances.
+If you want to change configurations for cloud instances, they must be set in Studio.

 * [Database Configurations](../studio/database/settings/database-settings) (versions 5.2 and up)
 * [Indexing Configurations](../studio/database/indexes/create-map-index#configuration)